altimmons/LangNotes/Python.md

  ```

- #### Transforming Iterables of Strings With Python’s map()
+#### Transforming Iterables of Strings With Python's map()

- When you’re working with iterables of string objects, you might be interested in transforming all the objects using some kind of transformation function.
-Python’s map() can be your ally in these situations.
+ When you're working with iterables of string objects, you might be interested in transforming all the objects using some kind of transformation function.
+Python's map() can be your ally in these situations.
 The following sections will walk you through some examples of how to use map() to transform iterables of string objects.

  ```py
  >>> string_it = ["processing", "strings", "with", "map"]